jnrbsn/daemonocle/README.rst

     for your daemon that checks whether or not it actually started, actually stopped, etc.?"
     Seriously? **It doesn't have to be this way.** I believe daemons should be more self-aware.
-They should handle their own problems most of the time, and your start/stop script should only be a very thin wrapper around your daemon or simply a symlink to it.
+They should handle their own problems most of the time, and your start/stop script should only be a very thin wrapper around your daemon or simply a symlink to your daemon.

 The Problem
 ~~~~~~~~~~~